Stomach acid test

 Normal Results for Stomach acid test

 Note: Normal value ranges may vary slightly depending on the lab doing the test.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean